glotzerlab/hoomd-blue/sphinx-doc/units.rst

 to choose from.
 Instead, it follows a self-consistent system of units where all derived units (e.g. force) are defined in terms of base units (e.g. energy / length).
-To adopt a system of units for your simulations, choose a set of base units (e.g. meters versus centimeters for length), and then determine what the derived unis are.
+To adopt a system of units for your simulations, choose a set of base units (e.g. meters versus centimeters for length), and then determine what the derived units are.

 .. note::